Wall Street: 3 new records, serenity at 48H FOMC meeting

 There was little suspense as to whether the Federal Reserve would maintain rates on Wednesday, but it is due to publish new inflation forecasts that may not please Wall Street.

-The consensus for a rate cut in September fell from 71% to 47% on Friday after the publication of the NFP, with rates continuing to tighten slightly, by +3Pts to 4.46%.
+The consensus for a rate cut in September fell from 71% to 47% on Friday after the publication of the NFP, while rates continued to tighten slightly, by +3Pts to 4.46%.

 Copyright (c) 2024 CercleFinance.com.
 All rights reserved.